 Tap into your existing network and contacts.
 When you were working you definitely had made a good network of contacts in your industry or related fields.
 Make use of these old contacts, reach out to them, let them know that they can involve you.
-Be it assisting in organizing an event, editing their content, managing their social media pages, even writing articles.
+Be it assisting in organizing an event, editing their content, managing their social media pages, developing a communication strategy or work, projects or job opportunities to you. exactly how you feel. even writing articles.
 It could be a oneoff job or continuous project.
 This does not only keep you busy and make you some money but also keeps you top of mind in your industry circles should an opportunity arise.